-This Zee5-Alt Balaji 15 episode long Web Series revolves around the romance of a newly divorced mother, Shweta Tiwari and an irresponsible single father, Akshay Oberoi.
-Both have teenage kids and the series unfolds serious and comic dilemmas, guilts and small victories in a complex relationship situation.
+This Zee5-Alt Balaji 15 episode long Web Series revolves around the romance of a newly divorced mother, Shweta Tiwari, and an irresponsible single father, Akshay Oberoi.
+Both have teenage kids and the series unfolds serious and comic dilemmas, guilt, and small victories in a complex relationship situation.

 A typical Ekta Kapoor franchise, with dollops of emotional drama, lots of romance with a modern twist and plenty of coincidental meetings of the couple and their kids.

 Parents are no Role Models, and that’s OK!

 Judgement of character or life choices is easy.
 Even easier, if you are judging your own parent.
 The tougher part is to knowingly bear the burden of that judgment, expectations, and still aim to make it a successful relationship.

 The lead pair Shweta Tiwari and Akshay Oberoi play their parts rather well, fully owning their respective character and making it a memorable one.
 Shiva (Shweta Tiwari), divorced and judged!
 Yudi ( Akshay Oberoi), irresponsible father, flamboyant playboy, lost his wife to cancer and judged!

 Shweta Tiwari speaks through her expressions, smile, and eyes.
 Her dialogues just add to the magic.
 There is no better way to describe her fit for this role, in which she claims to be out of her comfort zone, given the romantic scenes.
 If you are a Tiwari fan, given her long stint as a successful TV actress, you must not miss her Web Series Debut.